ktomk/pipelines/doc/PIPELINES-CACHES.md

 cache directory suffices.

 !!! warning
     Dropping a cache may prevent executing a pipeline successfully when being offline.

-Example:
+To
+    test dropping a cache, move the cache tar file to a backup location before removing it from the filesystem so in case of error iterating the pipeline run fails, it can be moved back.

+Example (removal):

 ```
 $ rm -vi -- ${XDG_CACHE_HOME-${HOME}/.cache}/pipelines/caches/pipelines/build-http-cache.tar